-Taking place in conjunction with the High North Dialogue, Side Events are an integral part of the conference.
-These are events that will be organised outside of the main conference program.
+Side Events are an integral part of the High North Dialogue conference.
+These are events that will be organized outside of the main conference program.

 Wednesday March 26